You will study three core modules:

 Global Ethics I

-This module aims to introduce you to key concepts and debates in global ethics.
+This module aims to introduce you to key concepts and debates in ethics, with some focus on the global dimension of current ethical problems.
 First, we will explore several prominent traditions in ethical theory; next, we will apply these normative ethical theories to concrete ethical questions.
 In investigating these theories and applications, you will be encouraged to question your presumptions about the nature of ethics and moral values.
 The module also develops critical reasoning and argumentative skills through philosophical discussion and writing.
-The theoretical tools of analysis and argument can be applied in all aspects of global ethics.
+The theoretical tools of analysis and argument can be applied in all aspects of ethics and global ethics.

 Global Ethics II